privacygmail cleanupemail security

 • Use client-side tools (you control deletion)

-• Explicitly request data deletion when leaving service
+• Explicitly request deletion when you leave a service

 MailMop's protection:

-• No email data stored = no retention concerns
+• No email data stored, so there's no retention question

 Privacy Regulations and Compliance